gbainwol/Certifications/README.md

 Each specialization has a set of courses you need to complete in order to get the professional certificate.

-# Below is the curriculum from my Master's Degree at Colorado Boulder.
+# Colorado Boulder MSDS program

 ### Data Science Foundations: Statistical Inference Specialization